-The circumpolar Agreement on the Conservation of Polar Bears (ACPB) was signed in 1973 between the Governments of Canada, Denmark, Norway, the Union of Soviet Socialist Republics and the United States of America, recognizing that the polar bear is a significant resource of the Arctic Region which requires additional protection.
+The circumpolar Agreement on the Conservation of Polar Bears (ACPB) was signed in 1973 between the Governments of Canada, Denmark (Greenland), Norway, the Union of Soviet Socialist Republics (Russian Federation) and the United States of America, recognizing that the polar bear is a significant resource of the Arctic Region which requires additional protection.
 It prohibits the taking of polar bears except as provided in Article III, which includes the exercise of traditional rights in accordance with the laws of each Signatory Government.
 The 1973 Polar Bear Agreement requires that all Parties take appropriate action to protect the ecosystem of which polar bears are a part, with special attention to habitat components such as denning and feeding sites and migration patterns, and to manage polar bear populations in accordance with sound conservation practices based on the best scientific data.
 During their 2009 meeting, the ACPB Parties reinforced the importance of habitat protection as a means of implementing Article II of the Agreement on protection of ecosystems of which polar bears are a part, recognizing that the expansion of protected areas can potentially reduce the vulnerability of polar bear populations and their ecosystems, and that protected areas should be designed with consideration of long-term shifts in sea ice conditions that will result from climate change and the overall integrity of habitats critical to polar bear survival (Parties to the 1973 Agreement on the Conservation of Polar Bears, 2009, 2009b).
-Any CMS Appendix listing of polar bear should seek to cooperate fully with this ongoing work.
+Since the 2009 Meeting of the Parties, the Range States have been developing a Circumpolar Action Plan for the species.
+This comprehensive plan includes an assessment of all threats that face the polar bear, under the advice of the IUCN/SSC PBSG, as well as how to mitigate them - including through the adoption of Best Management Practices (BMP's).
+Any CMS listing of polar bear should seek to support and integrate with this work.
+Non-range states Parties to CMS can engage in polar bear conservation by adopting relevant BMP's where appropriate (e.g. BMP for marine shipping and cruise ship operation).
+The Circumpolar Action Plan is expected to be finalized at the 2015 Meeting of the Parties.